Adolfo Rodríguez Saá: Presidency (2001)

 During his short time in office, Rodríguez Saá announced the creation of a new currency, the argentino, which would have circulated alongside the peso and the dollar.
 The civil unrest of previous days resurfaced when he announced the composition of his cabinet that, although having well known and respected figures such as Luis Lusquiños and Oraldo Britos, it also included Carlos Grosso as Chief of the Cabinet of Ministers.
-Grosso was a very unpopular former mayor of Buenos Aires.
+Grosso was an unpopular former mayor of Buenos Aires.
 As a result, Rodríguez Saá gave up his whole cabinet before they could take office, with the sole exception of Rodolfo Gabrielli, in the Interior Ministry.
 He also declared a sovereign default on the Argentine national debt, which was celebrated by the chamber of deputies.
 It was the highest sovereign default in history.
 Those measures, uncharacteristic of a president with a brief term of office, were resented by the leaders of the Justicialist party.

 Rodríguez Saá prepared a budget bill for 2002, which was sent to the Congress.
 It included an important decrease in the deficits, as requested by Anne Krueger from the International Monetary Fund.
 Krueger also requested a new coparticipation law, to determine the way the nation and the provinces manage tax revenues.
 Rodríguez Saá called for a meeting with governors in Chapadmalal, but only six governors out of twenty-three attended: Carlos Ruckauf, Juan Carlos Romero, Gildo Insfrán, Ángel Mazza, Carlos Rovira and Alicia Lemme.
 José Manuel de la Sota, governor of Córdoba, withdrew his support, suspecting that Rodríguez Saá had plans to cancel the elections and stay as president up to 2003.
 On 30 December, he returned to San Luis with Daniel Scioli and resigned, alleging lack of support from the rest of the Justicialist Party.
 Insfrán, Maza and minister Rodolfo Gabrielli tried to convince him to stay as president; his brother Alberto Rodríguez Saá supported his decision.
 In announcing his resignation in a Cadena nacional, he recounted the achievements of his one-week administration and accused Justicialist governors and legislators of meanness and shortsightedness.
 He dispatched his resignation from San Luis to Buenos Aires, and the Congress accepted it on 1 January 2002.
 The Senate chairman Ramón Puerta would have been the interim president, but resigned as well, so Eduardo Camaño, president of the Chamber of Deputies, was appointed interim president instead.
 After new deliberations, they elected Eduardo Duhalde as president, this time with a mandate that would fill the remaining time of de la Rúa's mandate.